Ale-/Darkroom/README.md

 # slideshower
-slideshower is a project forked somehow from _Reveal.js_, intended for people who need to create presentations on a regular basis.
+slideshower is a project forked somehow from [Reveal.js] (http://lab.hakim.se/reveal-js/#/), intended for people who need to create presentations on a regular basis.
-It has three main differences with a regular _Reveal_ installation:
+It has three main differences with a regular Reveal installation:
-* Instead of downloading instances of _Reveal_ library for each project in this case it has a common folder with only an instance of _Reveal.js_ and a folder of projects, managed by Gulp tasks.
+* Instead of downloading instances of Reveal library for each project in this case it has a common folder with only an instance of Reveal.js and a folder of projects, managed by [Gulp](http://gulpjs.com/) tasks.
 * Instead of coupling data and representation in the `index.html` as _Reveal.js_ does this flavour takes advantage of mighty [pandoc](http://pandoc.org/) (as a [node module](https://www.npmjs.com/package/gulp-pandoc), handled by _Gulp_) to have a markdown file with the data, `index.md`.
 This design makes easy to maintain the data and code (and, no way, who doesn't prefer markdown to html?).
+To do that it uses a template file, `template.html`, forked from [this gist](https://gist.github.com/aaronwolen/5017084).
 * It's intended to be used with [Sass](http://sass-lang.com/).
 And if you don't know Sass yet, go right now and learn about it.

 ## Installation